NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Life Scope A monitor had no reason to keep the MULTI-parameter Unit

-It was not possible for NIHON KOHDEN to have mistaken Life Scope A as having similar size limitation problem as the Saturn module, use of the Multi-parameter Unit here must be seen as intentionally extending its life cycle for a purpose which becomes crystal clear after the Life Scope J bedside monitor was released.
+Use of the Multi-parameter sockets here must be seen as intentionally extending its life cycle for a purpose which becomes crystal clear after the Life Scope J bedside monitor was released.

-A configured Life Scope A bedside monitor replacing the withdrawn Life Scope M modular monitor implied Nihon Kohden could not solve the problem of the software for measurement data-exchange infrastructure used by Life Scope S bedside station, and that the company is also not working on any replacement.
-The company has totally given up making modular monitors!
+A configured Life Scope A bedside monitor replacing the withdrawn Life Scope M modular monitor implied the company has stopped working on any replacement.
+NIHON KOHDEN has totally given up making modular monitors!

 NIHON KOHDEN has given up making modular monitors